 Who Is Responsible for a Car Accident Caused by Cell Phone Use?

 Since Colorado is a tort-based car accident state, the driver who is most responsible for causing the crash must pay through his or her car insurance.
 In most cases, the driver who is guilty of cell phone use while driving is legally responsible, or liable, for a resultant car accident.
-An Aurora personal injury attorney can help you determine liability in the event of an accident.
+A Denver personal injury attorney can help you determine liability in the event of an accident.
 Cell phone use is often enough of a reason to find a driver at fault for a vehicle collision.
 For assistance handling a distracted driving car accident claim in Aurora, contact Manning Law.
 We offer free case consultations.